 (2) The superintendent shall authorise the delivery of a sample taken under this Part to the approved analysis agent.

-[Regulation 26H inserted in Gazette 7 Apr 2000 p.
+[Regulation 26H inserted: Gazette 7 Apr 2000 p.
 1822.]

 27. Analyst to give certificate

 (1) Upon completion of an analysis by the relevant approved analysis agent the analyst shall make a certificate in the form of Form 1 of the Schedule and shall forward that certificate to the superintendent of the prison in which the prisoner is in custody.